 Horse Heaven Wind Farm, LLC and Scout Clean Energy LLC (Scout) filed, as permitted by law, an application with the Energy Facility Site Evaluation Council (EFSEC or Council) for site certification for the construction and operation of a wind energy, battery energy storage system, and solar powered generation facility, to be located in Benton County, Washington.
-The Council reviewed Application EF-210011 and recommended approval of the Revised Final Application dated September 2023 and execution of a draft Site Certification Agreement by the Governor.
-On \\\\\\, 2024, the Governor approved this Site Certification Agreement authorizing Horse Heaven Wind Farm, LLC to construct and operate the Horse Heaven Wind Farm Project (Project).
+The Council reviewed Application EF-210011 and recommended approval of the Revised Final Application dated September 25, 2023, and execution of a draft Agreement by the Governor.
+On May 23, 2024, Governor Jay Inslee issued a letter to Council Chair Kathleen Drew directing the Council to reconsider certain aspects of the draft Agreement.
+After reconsidering such aspects of the Agreement by reviewing the existing record of the application, on [DATE] the Council resubmitted the draft Agreement to the Governor incorporating amendments the Council deemed appropriate upon reconsideration.
+On [MONTH, DAY, YEAR], the Governor approved this Site Certification Agreement authorizing Horse Heaven Wind Farm, LLC to construct and operate the Horse Heaven Wind Farm Project (Project).